asterisk/asterisk-feature-requests/README.md

 # asterisk-feature-requests
 A place to submit feature requests for the Asterisk project.
 Contains no code.

+To submit a feature request create an issue, or comment on an existing one if someone has already created an issue with the feature request.

-There is no guarantee any feature requests here will be acted upon.
+There is **NO** guarantee any feature requests here will be acted upon.